ljvmiranda921/calamanCy/paper/benchmark/README.md

 - **Hatespeech** (Cabasag et al., 2019): a binary text categorization task that contains 10k tweets labeled as hate speech or non hate speech.
 We report the macro F1-score on the test set.
 - **Dengue** (Livelo and Cheng, 2018): a multilabel text categorization task that contains dengue-related tweets across five labels: *absent*, *dengue*, *health*, and *mosquito*.
 We report the macro F1-score on the test set.
 - **calamanCy gold**: an annotated version of the TLUnified dataset (Cruz and Cheng, 2021).
 Labeled by three annotators across a four-month period with an IAA (Cohen's Kappa) of 0.78.
 We report the F1-score on the test set.
 - **Merged UD**: a merged version of the Ugnayan (Aquino and de Leon, 2020) and TRG  (Samson, 2018) treebanks.
 We shuffled the two treebanks after merging and evaluated via 10-fold cross validation.
-We report both UAS and LAs results.
+We report both UAS and LAS results.

 | Language Pipeline      | Binary text categorization, macro F1-score (Hatespeech) | Multilabel text categorization, macro F1-score (Dengue)  | Named entity recognition, F1-score (calamanCy Gold) | Dependency parsing, UAS (Merged UD) | Dependency parsing, LAS (Merged UD) |
 |------------------------|---------------------------------------------------------|----------------------------------------------------------|-----------------------------------------------------|-------------------------------------|-------------------------------------|